Aditya130805/MonopolyDeal/README.md

 - Using hard-coded public URL for og:image preview; make %PUBLIC_URL% work
 - Double sign up potentially causes the server to crash; fix that
 - If an in-game player's WebSocket disconnects mid-game, send a message to everyone notifying them that they have disconnected, and exit the game
+- If a player wins by playing an action such as DealBreaker or SlyDeal, show that animation, and ONCE IT ENDS, show victory overlay; at the moment, it displays both together

 ## Deviations from official Monopoly Deal rules: